User Page

 |---|---|

-| Permissions | The 'Permissions' page lists all possible permissions and provides information about the scope of permission of the relevant user.
-Permissions derived from Groups are greyed out, indicating that they are already granted to the user.
-Additional permissions may be granted on a user-level by selecting on the blank check-box next to the relevant permission(s). |
+| Permissions | Lists all available permissions and shows the permission scope of the selected user.
+Permissions inherited from groups are greyed out, indicating that they are already granted through group membership.
+Additional permissions can be granted directly to the user by selecting the relevant permission(s). |

-| Projects | In instances where a database has project(s), this provides information about to which project(s) a user has access. |
+| Projects | Where a database includes project(s), this section shows which project(s) the user can access. |

 'Settings' Dialog: 'Details' Section